-Specialization allowed us to exceed the capacities of a single brain.
-Imagine 10 things are required to survive-food, housing, shelter, clothes, the rules of society, defense, and so on.
-And imagine we max out at brain size 10 units.
-It's difficult to birth anything bigger until medical interventions like Cesareans are invented.
-If we must learn everything to survive, we can achieve 1 unit on each skill; 10 brain units, 10 things, skill level 1.
-But imagine you only had to learn half those things because there are enough people that even if some die, you know that there's enough other people who know the other half.
-Now you can dedicate yourself to getting better at those 5 things and reach skill level 2.
-Now imagine, you only needed to learn 1 thing; our society can now reach skill level 10.
-Divide it further and the sky is the limit, despite a limited 10 size brain.
-Further specialization means further increases in the average skill of the society.
-In a small town, there may be one general physician, but in New York, a doctor may specialize on a small part of the renal system and get very good at treating that one part.
-Society is then able to compute almost as a collective brain, but this creates a new challenge.
-You become smarter at a few things and stupider at everything else, siloing specialists into disciplines and creating a challenge for coordination between different specialists.
+Specialization makes it possible for society to exceed the capacities of a single brain.

+Imagine that there are 10 things that are required to survive-food, housing, shelter, clothes, the rules of society, defense, and so on.
+And imagine that any individual's cognitive capacity is a maximum of 10 units.
+Bigger brains can store and manage more information, but it's difficult to birth anything bigger until medical interventions like Cesareans are invented.

+If humans must learn all 10 things to survive, we can achieve 1 unit on each skill; 10 brain units, 10 things, skill level 1.
+But imagine you only have to learn half those things because there are enough people that even if some die, enough others know the other half.
+Now you can dedicate yourself to getting better at 5 things and reach skill level 2.
+Now imagine you only need to learn 1 thing: society can now reach skill level 10.
+Divide it further and the sky is the limit, despite a limited 10-unit brain.

+Further specialization means further increases in the average skill of a society.
+In a small town, there may be one general physician, but in New York a doctor may specialize on a small part of the renal system and get very good at treating that one part.
+Society is then able to compute almost as a collective brain.

+But this creates a new challenge.
+Individuals become smarter at a few things and stupider at everything else, siloing specialists into disciplines and creating a challenge for coordination among different specialists.